 If your PC doesn’t have a graphics card, you are not out of the game.
 You are just stuck sifting through a lot of dishonest “low-end” lists that quietly assume you own a GTX 1050.
 This article exists for people with no dedicated GPU at all, just integrated graphics, old laptops, office PCs, and machines that still get the job done but were never built for gaming.

-This list sticks to one rule: no graphics card means no graphics card.
+This list sticks to one rule, no graphics card means no graphics card.
 No tricks, no hidden requirements, and no wasted installs.

-If you want the bigger picture, this article feeds into our Free Games Hub for Older PCs, where everything is built around realistic hardware.
+If you want the bigger picture, this feeds into our Free Games Hub for Older PCs, where everything is built around realistic hardware.

-What “No GPU” Actually Means
+What “No GPU” Actually Means for Free PC Games That Don’t Need a GPU

 Let’s clear this up early, because this is where most lists start lying.